verifereum/verifereum/README.md

     For other tips checkout [this FAQ](https://hol-theorem-prover.org/faq.html).

+3. Clone the Verifereum repo itself ahead of the build e.g., `git clone https://github.com/verifereum/verifereum` or alternative method

+   NB don't forget to run `git submodule update --init` too, otherwise the build will fail during the step below

-3. Run Holmake in the `tests` directory to build Verifereum and run the tests.
+4. Run Holmake in the `tests` directory to build Verifereum and run the tests.
    They will take a while to run so you can cancel them.

     ```bash